10 Most Playful Dog Breeds

 6. Cavalier King Charles Spaniel

-The Cavalier King Charles Spaniel is a gentle and attentive little dog with the athletic energy of a sporting breed.
+The Cavalier King Charles Spaniel is a gentle and attentive small dog breed with the athletic energy of a sporting breed.
 Don’t let their sweet nature fool you!
 This breed is always up for a romp in the backyard or a good squirrel chase.

 Cavalier King Charles spaniels are wonderful with children and they can be upbeat companions for active owners.
 One of the best qualities of this breed is its ability to enjoy itself equally on a mountain hike or on the couch!
 Whatever you’re in the mood for, this dog is happy to take part.